-This European Standard specifies methods for measuring the end-to-end transit time of domestic and cross-border Single Piece Priority Mail (SPPM), collected, processed and delivered by postal service operators.
+This document specifies methods for measuring the end-to-end transit time of domestic and cross-border Single Piece Priority Mail (SPPM), collected, processed and delivered by postal service operators.
 It considers methods using representative end-to-end samples for all types of single piece priority mail services for addressed mail with defined transit-time service levels offered to the customer.
-This standard is applicable to the measurement of End-to-End priority mail services.
+This document is applicable to the measurement of End-to-End priority mail services.

 The standardised QoS-measurement method provides a uniform way for measuring the end-to-end transit time of postal items.
 Using a standardised measurement method will assure that the measurement will be done in an objective and equal way for all operators in accordance with the requirements of the Directive 97/67/EC and its amendments.

-It is not the purpose of this standard to measure the postal operators’ overall performance in a way that provides direct comparison of postal service providers.
+It is not the purpose of this document to measure the postal operators’ overall performance in a way that provides direct comparison of postal service providers.

-This European Standard relates to the measurement of the SPPM services given to household and business customers that post mail at street letterboxes, over the counter at post offices or have pick-ups at their offices.
-To cover flows with smaller mail volumes this European Standard includes flexibility areas for adapted implementation.
-For technical reasons this European Standard may not be suitable for the measurement of very small volumes of mail.
+This document relates to the measurement of the SPPM services given to household and business customers that post mail at street letterboxes, over the counter at post offices or have pick-ups at their offices.
+To cover flows with smaller mail volumes this document includes flexibility areas for adapted implementation.
+For technical reasons this document may not be suitable for the measurement of very small volumes of mail.

 The end-to-end service measured may be provided by one operator or by a group of operators working either together in the same distribution chain or parallel in different distribution chains.
-This European Standard is not applicable for the measurement of end-to-end transit times in fields of study with more than one induction operator (Multi-Operator Environments), which require different methodologies.
-The method for end-to-end measurement specified in this European Standard is also not designed to provide results for the measurement of parts of the distribution chain.
+This document is not applicable for the measurement of end-to-end transit times in fields of study with more than one induction operator (Multi-Operator Environments), which require different methodologies.
+The method for end-to-end measurement specified in this document is also not designed to provide results for the measurement of parts of the distribution chain.

-This European Standard is not applicable for the measurement of end-to-end transit times of bulk mailers’ services and hybrid mail, which require different measurement systems and methodologies (see, for example, EN 14534 Measurement of the transit time of end-to-end services of bulk mail).
+This document is not applicable for the measurement of end-to-end transit times of bulk mailers’ services and hybrid mail, which require different measurement systems and methodologies (see, for example, EN 14534 Measurement of the transit time of end-to-end services of bulk mail).

-This European Standard includes specifications for the quality control and auditing of the measurement system.
+This document includes specifications for the quality control and auditing of the measurement system.

 – the minimum acceptable level of accuracy that will be required by the national regulatory authority;